pypa/pipx/README.md

 <a href="https://github.com/ambv/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 *pipx is still a new project.
 Please submit issues if you have questions or bugs to report.
-For comparison to pipsi, see [how does this compare to pipsi?](#how-does-this-compare-to-pipsi).
-Read more about pipx on the [blog post](https://medium.com/@grassfedcode/bringing-some-of-javascripts-packaging-solutions-to-python-1b02430d589e).*
+For comparison to pipsi, see [how does this compare to pipsi?](#how-does-this-compare-to-pipsi) Read more about pipx on the [blog post](https://medium.com/@grassfedcode/bringing-some-of-javascripts-packaging-solutions-to-python-1b02430d589e).*

 *pipx uses the word "binary" to describe a file that can be run directly from the command line.
 These files are located in the `bin` directory alongside other executables.
 Despite the name, they usually do not contain binary data.*